-We are currently closed to new submissions.
+We are open for new submissions from November 15th to December 31st, 2013.
 Please visit our website for updates, follow us on Twitter (@onspecmagazine) or join our Facebook group ("I Read On Spec").

 So what happens next?